Meditation or Sleep App

 While it’s normal to fearsome animals (like snakes and spiders) or turbulence on an airplane, these fears shouldn’t prevent you from actually getting on a plane or going for a hike in the forest.

 Social phobias can also create intense fear and excessive anxiety.

 People diagnosed with post-traumatic stress disorder (PTSD) experience feelings of fear, dread, or panic, similar to those with panic disorders.
 Yet, PTSD is often triggered by memories of trauma or violence.

 Social anxiety disorder is a fear of social interaction.
-People who suffer from this disorder often avoid social situations and spend an irrational amount of time worrying about future social interactions and if they were unknowingly embarrassed or humiliated themselves in past social situations.
+People who suffer from this disorder often avoid social situations and spend an irrational amount of time worrying about future social interactions, and unknowingly embarrassed or humiliated in past social situations.
 They’re often too panicked to engage in conversation and/or become so afraid they can’t speak.

 While these six disorders are often considered the most common, many people discover their symptoms don’t fall into one of these categories.
 If you find that your symptoms don’t align with any of the symptoms below, your symptoms may be related to one of the dozens of other anxiety disorders.

 Since there are so many different types of anxiety disorders, symptoms often vary.
 Yet, most people who experience one or more of the above anxiety disorders often report common symptoms.
 The most common anxiety symptoms include incessant worrying and feelings of dread or fear.

 Many people who suffer from anxiety will experience both mental and physical symptoms.
 The most common mental symptoms include:

 Physical symptoms of anxiety disorders may include (but are not limited to):